April 12, 2015

 These annual scholarships awarded by the U.S. Chess Trust, the National Scholastic Chess Foundation, and the USCF, are “intended to recognize and encourage high school junior or senior students who promote a positive image of chess.”

 High School students who have shown outstanding merits in academics, sportsmanship and chess were eligible to apply for these scholarships.
 Five awards of $1,500.00 each (total of $7,500) in scholarship money are awarded.
-The funding for this program is provided by the US Chess Trust, a 501(c)(3) organization and the National Scholastic Chess Foundation.

 Thanks to the generosity of it’s long-time supporters, the U.S. Chess Trust continues to fund many wonderful programs including the Scholar-Chessplayer Awards.